FAQ

 Arriow FAQ

-There are generally different ways in which your driving licence can be revoked:
+There are generally different ways in which your driver's license can be revoked:

 > You deposit your driving licence with the competent road traffic office.
 If your licence has not been withdrawn during a police check, you will receive an order from the competent authority with the decision to withdraw your licence.
 In the order you will find the deadline by which you can hand in your driving licence to the competent authority.
 The time limit is usually three months; you can hand over your licence at any time during this period.